Changes in Farm and Food Production Can Cut Greenhouse Emissions by a Third

 Affordable, readily available actions can make food supplies more secure and resilient, especially for vulnerable and poor people

-The good news is that the global food system can heal the planet –making soils, ecosystems, and people healthier, while keeping carbon in the ground.”WASHINGTON D.C., UNITED STATES, May 7, 2024 /EINPresswire.com/ -- The global agrifood system presents a huge opportunity to cut almost a third of the world’s greenhouse gas emissions through affordable and readily available actions, while continuing to feed a growing population, according to a new World Bank report.
+WASHINGTON, May 6, 2024 –The global agrifood system presents a huge opportunity to cut almost a third of the world’s greenhouse gas emissions through affordable and readily available actions, while continuing to feed a growing population, according to a new World Bank report.

 Recipe for a Livable Planet: Achieving Net Zero Emissions in the Agrifood System outlines actions that every country can take.
 These will make food supplies more secure, help the food system better withstand climate change, and protect vulnerable people during this transition.